jeksn/jeksn.me/content/reading-list.md

 - Why Read? / Mark Edmundson
 - ⭐️ Stoner / John Williams
 - In the Heart of the Heart of the Country / William H. Gass
-- Hamlet / William Shakespeare
+- The Annotated Hamlet / William Shakespeare

 ## 2023